4.25 from 8 votes

 • Salt and black pepper

-How to Make Air Fryer Pickles
+How to Make Air Fryer Fried Pickles

 • Step Two: Add flour to a shallow bowl.
 Add eggs and milk to another bowl and whisk to combine.
 Add panko breadcrumbs, paprika, salt, and pepper to a third bowl and stir to combine.

 • Step Five: Air fry for 6 minutes.
-Flip over and air fry an additional 6 minutes.
+Flip over and air fry for an additional 6 minutes.

-Steps to make fried pickles in the air fryer.
+Collage of cooking the pickles in the air fryer.

-What to Serve with Crispy Fried Pickles
+What to Serve with Them

-Air fryer fried pickles on a plate.
+The recipe on a plate.

 Variations and Substitutions